Matt-Law12/NRDA_Florida_Oyster_Cultch_Placement_Project/README.md

 •	Less than 100 bags/acre = Oyster reefs considered depleted.

+I also created an [interactive PowerBI dashboard](https://app.powerbi.com/view?r=eyJrIjoiODhhZGQxZmYtYjYzYy00MTQ0LWI3M2EtZmE3NzdlODdlOGE3IiwidCI6ImI2MjAxOTYwLTQ1YmEtNGI3OC1iMDgwLWYxYzQzM2ZmNmUzNiIsImMiOjZ9) geared more specifically towards individuals with little to no prior knowledge of the project.
+The dashboard enables users to explore key insights through dynamic visuals, making complex data more accessible and engaging—far beyond what static graphs or traditional reports can offer.

 ### Report Visuals:
 Below are the visuals I created for the Apalachicola monitoring report: